 Updated on August 4, 2021

-These are the instructions to set up ADB and Fast Boot Drivers (Android Debug Bridge) on Windows Computer using the Android SDK Software.
+These are instructions on how to set up ADB and Fast Boot Drivers (Android Debug Bridge) on Windows Computer using the Android SDK Software.

 Requirements: You need to install Java Development Kit (JDK) to set up the ADB files.